-However, when $n \ge 3$, we have the following results. \begin{enumerate} \item The group $\out(F_n)$ is one ended~\cite{Vogtmann}. \item The group $\out(F_n)$ contains $\mathbb{Z} \oplus \mathbb{Z}$ and is in fact \emph{thick} in the sense of Behrstock--Dru\c{t}u--Mosher~\cite{BehrstockDrutuMosher}.
-It is therefore neither hyperbolic nor relatively hyperbolic. \item The group $\out(F_n)$ is not a CAT$(0)$ group~\cite{Gersten,BridsonVogtmann}. \item The group $\out(F_n)$ is a virtual duality group of dimension $2n - 3$~\cite{BestvinaFeighn}. \end{enumerate}
+However, when $n \ge 3$, we have the following results, in contrast to \Cref{mainpositiveresult}. \begin{enumerate} \item The group $\out(F_n)$ is not a CAT$(0)$ group~\cite{Gersten,BridsonVogtmann}. \item The group $\out(F_n)$ contains $\mathbb{Z} \oplus \mathbb{Z}$ and is in fact \emph{thick} in the sense of Behrstock--Dru\c{t}u--Mosher~\cite{BehrstockDrutuMosher}.
+It is therefore neither hyperbolic nor relatively hyperbolic. \item The group $\out(F_n)$ is one ended~\cite{Vogtmann}. \item The group $\out(F_n)$ is a virtual duality group of dimension $2n - 3$~\cite{BestvinaFeighn}. \end{enumerate}

 We stumbled upon \Cref{mainpositiveresult} while attempting to prove that if $G$ is a free product of finite and cyclic groups, then the only situation in which $\out(G)$ fails to be one-ended is because it is acts geometrically on a tree (i.e.\ is virtually free).
 This project is~\cite{MyOneEnded}; therein we prove that among free products of finite and cyclic groups, the groups $A * B * \mathbb{Z}$ are the only exception to this rule.